 The term tablet refers to touchscreen-based computers that tend to be light and easily portable.
 The iPad is one of the more well-known examples of these, although there are many others.

 Most tablets will run either an Apple or an Android operating system.
-Many apps will be present in the stores for both types of tablets, but some will only be offered by one of the stores.
+Many apps will be present in the stores for both types of pills, but some will only be offered by one of the stores.
 Most of the apps I’m discussing here are present in both stores, and I specify the cases where this isn’t true.

 THE APPEAL OF TABLETS

 One important aspect is that the games on tablets can keep seniors mentally active, especially as some games can be challenging.
-Research has indicated that cognitive activity may be one key component in helping to decrease the negative effects of aging on cognition.
+Research has indicated that cognitive activity may be one key component in helping to decrease the adverse effects of aging on cognition.
 Another appeal is that tablet games can give seniors something to do with their spare time, keeping them entertained and engaged.

-With so many different types of games available for tablets, you should be able to find games that work for any senior, with a little bit of searching.
+With so many different types of games available for tablets, you should be able to find games that work for any senior with a little bit of searching.
 This can be particularly important for caregivers who want a little bit of a break.

-In some cases, tablet apps can even be a way of keeping seniors socially engaged, as some games allow for multiple online players or support communication between individuals.
-Likewise, seniors may play the same games as one another, offering them the chance to talk to each other about the games.
+In some cases, tablet apps can even keep seniors socially engaged, as some games allow for multiple online players or support communication between individuals.
+Likewise, seniors may play the same games as one another, offering them the chance to talk about the games.

 TEACHING AND LEARNING